 The type of card you use depends on your individual needs.
 Here are some reasons you may choose one type of card over another.

 Convenience.
-You may choose one card for all of your purchasing needs.
-That way, all of your transactions are on one bill each month and you make one payment.
+You may choose one credit card for all your purchasing needs.
+That way, all your transactions are on one bill each month and you make one payment.

 Interest rate.
-If you’re not able to pay off your balance in full each month, you may feel better knowing that you’re using a card like LGFCU’s Visa® Credit Card which has a low interest rate.
+If you’re unable to pay off your balance in full each month, you may feel better knowing that you’re using a credit card which has a competitive interest rate.
 Store cards often have the highest interest rates.

-Keep these tips in mind the next time you’re considering what card to add to your wallet.
+Keep these tips in mind the next time you’re considering which card to add to your wallet.